Tips to Maintain Your Wood Deck

 3. Inspect Your Deck For Needed Repairs

-If you want a good wood deck to last you a long time, you have to inspect it for rot regularly and check whether it’s structurally sound.
-Summer is a great time to check your deck’s condition because the air is usually dry and warm.
+If you want a good wood deck to last a long time, inspect it for rot regularly and check whether it’s structurally sound.
+Summer is a great time to review your deck’s condition because the air is usually dry and warm.

 Inspect where the stairs contact the ground.
 Make sure you also inspect for loose railings.
-Wiggle or put weight against the railings to make sure they have tight connections.
+Wiggle or put weight against the railings to ensure tight connections.

 If you find any raised or exposed nails during the inspection, pry them up and replace them with wood screws.
 Make sure you fill any holes in the boards with exterior wood filler.
-If you notice that the hardware is starting to look rusty, replace it.
+If you notice that the hardware is looking rusty, replace it.

 1. Use a claw hammer to remove the old board.

-2. Buy a replacement board that’s cut to fit, or cut it yourself.
+2. Buy a replacement board cut to fit, or cut it yourself.

-3. Keep in mind that you should pick the same type of wood and stain or coat to match the other boards, so it doesn’t stand out.
+3. Remember that you should pick the same type of wood and stain or coat to match the other boards so it doesn’t stand out.

-4. Install your replacement board by drilling pilot holes and use wood screws to secure the new replacement board to the frame.
+4. Install your replacement board by drilling pilot holes and using wood screws to secure the new replacement board to the frame.

-If there are a few boards on your deck that could replace, consider doing all your deck boards at once to get a new, fresh, uniform look.
+If there are a few boards on your deck that could be replaced, consider doing all your deck boards at once to get a fresh, uniform look.
 New deck boards should also give you more stability than your old ones.
-You’ll need to wait 60-90 days to seal the new decking boards.
+You must wait 60-90 days to seal the new decking boards.

 4. Staining Your Deck

 Staining will protect your deck from fading, natural wear, and water damage.
-Make sure you clean your deck and leave it to dry for 2 days before you stain it.
+Ensure you clean your deck and leave it to dry for two days before staining it.

-If you plan on staining your deck, you will first have to sand the surface.
+If you plan to stain your deck, you must first sand the surface.
 Sanding is done so that the wood better absorbs the coating.
 When you sand your deck before staining it, you will create a smoother, more comfortable surface that’s less likely to give out splinters.

-Use an orbital sander to remove any of the old gloss and smooth out rough areas to sand your deck.
+Use an orbital sander to remove old gloss and smooth out rough areas to sand your deck.
 You’ll probably have to use a sanding sponge on the railings or balustrades.
-Make sure you use 60 or 80 grit sandpaper on the main deck boards, then 80 or 100 grit on the handrails.
+Ensure you use 60 or 80-grit sandpaper on the main deck boards, then 80 or 100-grit on the handrails.
 When you’re done with sanding, vacuum the deck thoroughly.
 If you don’t, the dust will settle on the new finish.

 Steps to staining your deck: